 -

 Manage gene flow strategically: Based on your assessment, develop a management plan that promotes or restricts gene flow as needed.
 In some cases, you may want to increase gene flow to enhance genetic diversity and adaptability.
 In other cases, you may want to reduce gene flow to prevent the spread of invasive species or the erosion of local adaptations.
-For example, in agriculture, farmers may implement buffer zones between genetically modified crops and conventional crops to minimize the risk of gene flow.
+Take this: in agriculture, farmers may implement buffer zones between genetically modified crops and conventional crops to minimize the risk of gene flow.

 -